 Several simulations were performed to find the best implementation of the WeDoWo module in the telescope.
-In this case, without any other corrective lenses, the WeDoWo module must be positioned at a distance of 200 mm from the CCD detector to obtain a satisfactory split and distance between the fields and to avoid cross-talk between them, Figure 13 shows a schematic of the distribution on the CCD detector of the four fields and also shows the analysis performed to get the optimal position of the We-DoWo module.
-Figure 14 shows the physical design implemented to hold the WeDoWo module on the telescope.
-One of the primary considerations of the implementation (besides the four fields display) is the implementation that attached the CCD to the telescope with no changes to the original structure.
+In this case, without any other corrective lenses, the WeDoWo module must be positioned at a distance of 200mm from the CCD detector to obtain a satisfactory split and distance between the fields and avoid cross-talk between them, figure 13 shows a schematic of the distribution on the CCD detector of the four fields and also shows the analysis performed to get the optimal position of the WeDoWo module.
+Figure 14 shows the physical design implemented for holding the WeDoWo module on the telescope.
+One of the primary considerations of the implementation (besides the four fields display) was the implementation that attached the CCD to the telescope with no changes to the original structure.